risk-first/website/docs/estimating/Kitchen-Cabinet.md

 ### When Does Risk Happen?

-Too-early and too-late risks are both [Scarcity Risks](/risks/(/tags/Scarcity-Risk): they reflect the fact that time/budget/staff/opportunity are scarce resources which you can run out of.
+Too-early and too-late risks are both [Dependency Risks](/risks/(/tags/Dependency-Risks): they reflect the fact that time/budget/staff/opportunity are scarce resources which you can run out of.

 But where is the risk accrued?
 If you give an estimate, you lock in a maximum too-early risk _at that point_.
 From then on, the clock is ticking:  too-early risk decreases towards zero as the due-date approaches.